dart-lang/site-www/src/dart-2.md

 [pubspec format]: /tools/pub/pubspec

-## Testing with Dart 2.0 pre-releases {#testing}
+## Testing with Dart 2 pre-releases {#testing}

-To test your code with Dart 2.0, you can use a [pre-release](/install#about-sdk-release-channels-and-version-strings) of the Dart 2.0 SDK.
+To test your code with Dart 2, you can use a [pre-release](/install#about-sdk-release-channels-and-version-strings) of the Dart 2 SDK.

-When running `pub get`, `pub upgrade`, or other pub commands from a 2.0 pre-release, you might get packages that haven’t been verified to work with 2.0.
+When running `pub get`, `pub upgrade`, or other pub commands from a Dart 2 pre-release, you might get packages that haven’t been verified to work with Dart 2.
-If you find a package that has 2.0 issues, please report those issues immediately to the package maintainer, and let the Dart community know about any workarounds you find.
+If you find a package that has Dart 2 issues, please report those issues immediately to the package maintainer, and let the Dart community know about any workarounds you find.

 ## Obsolete features

-The following features are redundant and won't be in Dart 2.0:
+The following features are redundant and won't be in Dart 2:

 Checked mode
 : Strong mode replaces checked mode.
 To learn how they differ, see